Michael Ameyaw: Piast Gliwice

 On 20 May 2021, Piast Gliwice announced the signing of Ameyaw on a free transfer, signing a three-year deal.
-Ameyaw made his Ekstraklasa debut on 25 July 2021 in a 2–3 loss to Raków Częstochowa.
-He scored his first top-flight goal in a 2–4 loss to Cracovia on 27 September 2021.
+Ameyaw made his Ekstraklasa debut on 25 July 2021 in a 3–2 loss to Raków Częstochowa.
+He scored his first top-flight goal in a 4–2 loss to Cracovia on 27 September 2021.

 Raków Częstochowa

 On 6 September 2024, Ameyaw signed a five-year deal with Raków Częstochowa, after having his €1 million release clause exercised.
-He made his debut for Raków nine days later, starting in a 0–1 away league win against Legia Warsaw.
+He made his debut for Raków nine days later, starting in a 1–0 away league win against Legia Warsaw.

+Korona Kielce

+On 4 September 2026, Ameyaw transferred to fellow Ekstraklasa club Korona Kielce on a three-year contract, with an option for a further year.

 International career

 Ameyaw was born in Poland to a Ghanaian father and a Polish mother.
 In September 2024, he was called up to represent the Poland national team for a set of UEFA Nations League matches in October 2024.
-He made his debut against Portugal at the PGE Narodowy on 12 October, replacing Nicola Zalewski in the 76th minute of a 1–3 loss.
+He made his debut against Portugal at the PGE Narodowy on 12 October, replacing Nicola Zalewski in the 76th-minute of a 3–1 loss.